huggingface/parler-tts/README.md

 ### 🎯 Using a specific speaker

-To ensure speaker consistency across generations, this checkpoint was also trained on 34 speakers, characterized by name (e.g. Jon, Lea, Gary, Jenna, Mike, Laura).
+To ensure speaker consistency across generations, this checkpoint was also trained on 34 speakers, characterized by name.
+The full list of available speakers includes:
+Laura, Gary, Jon, Lea, Karen, Rick, Brenda, David, Eileen, Jordan, Mike, Yann, Joy, James, Eric, Lauren, Rose, Will, Jason, Aaron, Naomie, Alisa, Patrick, Jerry, Tina, Jenna, Bill, Tom, Carol, Barbara, Rebecca, Anna, Bruce, Emily.

 To take advantage of this, simply adapt your text description to specify which speaker to use: `Jon's voice is monotone yet slightly fast in delivery, with a very close recording that almost has no background noise.`

+You can replace "Jon" with any of the names from the list above to utilize different speaker characteristics.
+Each speaker has unique vocal qualities that can be leveraged to suit your specific needs.
+For more detailed information on speaker performance with voice consistency, please refer [inference guide](INFERENCE.md#speaker-consistency).

 ```py
 import torch